dgraph-io/dgraph/wiki/content/get-started/index.md

 sh /tmp/get.sh   # Execute the script
 ```

+You can check that Dgraph binary installed correctly by running `dgraph` and
+looking at its output, which includes the version number.

 ### From Docker Image

 Pull the Dgraph Docker images [from here](https://hub.docker.com/r/dgraph/dgraph/).
 From a terminal: